cemrich/js-motor-sound-generation/README.md

-Dynamic motor sounds with JavaScript
+Dynamic engine sounds with JavaScript
 ====================================

-Synthesizes dynamic motor sound with help of the web audio api.
+Synthesizes dynamic engine sound with help of the web audio api.

 You can see a running demo at at my [site][demo].